-Punctuation symbols are used to give sense to our speech, whether it is spoken or written.
+Punctuation symbols are used to give sense to our spoken or written speech.
 It is used to structure and order your writing.
 Below are the most common punctuation rules.

 - At the end of an affirmative sentence.

 - Rabat is the capital of Morocco.

 - To separate a group of words (nouns, verbs, adjectives, adverbs…) in a sentence.

 - Tom, John, Bill, and Joe are friends.

 - To separate a group of words, clauses, or phrases in a sentence.